jedisct1/rust-jwt-simple/README.md

 This crate was designed to:

-- Be simple to use, even to people who are new to Rust
+- Be simple to use, even for people who are new to Rust
 - Avoid common JWT API pitfalls
 - Support features widely in use.
-I'd love to limit the algorithm choices to Ed25519, but other methods are required to connect to existing APIs, so just provide them (with the exception of the `None` signature method for obvious reasons).
+I'd love to limit the algorithm choices to Ed25519, but other methods are required to connect to existing APIs, so we provide them (with the exception of the `None` signature method for obvious reasons).
 - Minimize code complexity and external dependencies
 - Automatically perform common tasks to prevent misuse.
 Signature verification and claims validation happen automatically instead of relying on applications.
 - Still allow power users to access everything JWT tokens include if they really need to